deplicator/deplicator.github.io-source/src/blog/windows-10-registry-hacking.md

 ![giant regedit icon][pic-1]

 I [complained about Windows 10 earlier this year][link-1].
 To be fair it wasn't all complaining.
 Since then I've moved to Windows 10 on my desktop where it gets far more use.
-One four occasions now I've had to resort to editing the registry to change options that I would think could be changed somewhere in the settings menu.
+On four occasions now I've had to resort to editing the registry to change options that I would think could be changed somewhere in the settings menu.